 System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights after the patient has permanently left the country, unless they remain in the UK.
-Electronic patient records must not be destroyed or deleted for the foreseeable future." care systems and services Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
+Electronic patient records must not be destroyed or deleted for the foreseeable future."
+Right to object: In line with the UK GDPR Article 21, you have a general right to raise an objection to the processing of your personal data in some particular circumstances.
 This right only applies where we cannot demonstrate compelling legitimate grounds for continued processing of your personal data for the purposes of direct provision of care, and compliance with a legal obligation to which we are subject.
-If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
+Where Microsoft (particularly Azure) is a sub-processor, for example to Optum, your GP does not have a direct relationship and the contracting organisation is responsible under their contract for the management of the sub-processor If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-NHSMail The practice uses NHSMail to process and manage email and calendar appointments for staff.
-As such, it contains a mix of staff and patient personal data.
-The practice uses NHSMail in line with guidance from NHS Digital.
-The NHSMail data retention and Information Management policy is available at the link below: Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+EMIS Health and Egton EMIS Health and Egton are responsible for the provision of a clinical system, software and IT services used by the Practice to securely store and process your medical record.
+All information about your personal health records are stored in your GP electronic record.
+This All records held in the Practice EMIS system be kept for the duration specified in the Records Article 6(1) (e) - public interest or in the exercise of official authority.
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information;